 Apart from blue and silky sharks, there are no stock assessments available for shark species in the EPO, and hence the impacts of the bycatches on the stocks are unknown.
-Progress on a stock assessment for the silky shark in the EPO was achieved at the IATTC 4th Technical Meeting on Sharks in February 2013.
+Progress on a stock assessment for the silky shark in the EPO was achieved at the IATTC 4^{th} Technical Meeting on Sharks in February 2013 and continued throughout the year.